 Hey, this is what makes you a natural business owner.
-I’ve seen plenty of people trying to start a business who are great at detail and low on risk taking.
+I’ve seen plenty of people trying to start a business who are great at detail and low on risk-taking.
 Sadly, most don’t make it.
 Your Squirrel tendencies are critical to the business … but they can also kill it.
 Here’s why.

 You may have heard about the Stages of Competence, the steps by which we learn things over time – like how to be great at Sales.

 We start with Unconscious Incompetence – we’re terrible, and we don’t even know it.
 Then we become Consciously Competent – we’re still terrible, we don’t have the skills, but now we know that we don’t know!
 We call that layer ‘Inspiration’.
 Think of the first time you drove a car – despite having been in a car most of your life, you suddenly realised you didn’t know what you needed to do.
-Some people run away from a new skill, but most of us are inspired in that moment to improve.
+Some people run away from a new skill, but most of us are inspired at that moment to improve.

-Next we become Consciously Competent – we learn, we get educated, in the case of driving we get lessons and practice.
+Next, we become Consciously Competent – we learn, we get educated, in the case of driving we get lessons and practice.
 In business, we call this the Design layer – it’s where you learn the boundaries and peculiarities of that skill.

-Then we get to practice the skill, preferable on a regular basis.
+Then we get to practice the skill, preferably on a regular basis.
 Over time, we become Unconsciously Competent – we’re good at this, and we don’t even need to think about it.
 When you drive from home to the office, you don’t really have to pay attention.
 We call that layer

 Inspiration can hurt.
 It’s not nice to discover that you’re no good at something.
 And being entrepreneurial, our natural instinct when we’re not good at something that we want to be good at is not to go off to university for four years.
 No, we want to improve by doing it and we want to do it now!